k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/k8ssandra-operator-crds-latest/_index.md

-Struct to hold labels and annotations for a CassandraDatacenter
+Struct to hold labels and annotations for the top-level Cassandra cluster definition.

 <table>
     <thead>